 top of page

 Luba Tunnicliffe is a versatile performer and enjoys a varied musical career playing both viola and violin.
-She has performed solo recitals at London’s Royal Festival Hall and St John's Smith Square, and made her debut as concerto soloist with the Philharmonia Orchestra in June 2016.
-She studied at the Guildhall School of Music and Drama with David Takeno.
+She has performed solo recitals across the UK and abroad, including at London’s Royal Festival Hall and St John's Smith Square, and made her debut as concerto soloist with the Philharmonia Orchestra in June 2016.

 Luba_16.jpg